Khaede: Religion and culture

 Khede is known locally for a shrine dedicated to Hinglaj Devi (Hinglaj Mata).
-The temple in Ugaon–Khede attracts devotees from the surrounding area, particularly during festival periods; local sources and regional press note its importance to the community and the shrine's association with the wider Hinglaj tradition (whose principal historic shrine is in present-day Balochistan, Pakistan).
+The Hinglaj Mata Temple in Ugaon–Khede attracts devotees from the surrounding area, particularly during festival periods; local sources and regional press note its importance to the community and the shrine's association with the wider Hinglaj tradition (whose principal historic shrine is in present-day Balochistan, Pakistan).

-Infrastructure
+Infrastructure and transport

 As per the District Census Handbook and village directory (2011), Khede has basic educational facilities (primary and secondary schools) and limited health and commercial infrastructure typical of rural settlements in the taluka.
 Drinking water is provided through village-level sources; road connectivity is by local and state roads.
 For major medical, higher-education and commercial services residents generally travel to Niphad or Nashik.

-Transport

 Khede does not have a railway station; the nearest major railheads and bus services are in towns of Niphad and Lasalgaon.
 The village is served by state and rural bus routes connecting it to neighbouring towns.